gro1m/AZ-900-Azure-Fundamentals/README.md

 * secrets backed by Hardware security modules
 * use case scenario 1: VM with an application code that needs to reference a SQL Database. application needs a password to get to SQL Database.
 * use case scenario 2: encryption of data in a data store. usually would need an encryption key together with an encryption algorithm. (generation of keys, key lifecycle, securely access the keys)
-#### Security Tools and features
+* cannot be moved
-* Azure Security Center
+#### Azure Security Center
 * security management system
 * does an assessment of the resources hosted in Azure and decides whether they are secure or not.
 * raises threat prevention recommendations and threat detection alerts.
-* Azure Key Vault
-  * password and certificates securely stored
-  * backed by hardware security modules (MSMs)
-  * cannot be moved
-* AIP: Azure Information Protection
+#### Azure Information Protection (AIP)
-* Azure Advanced Threat Protection (ATP)
+#### Azure Advanced Threat Protection (ATP)
 * protect identities stored in Azure AD.
 * identify and investigate suspicious user activities
 #### Compliance
 * GDPR: General Data Protection Regulation - law on data protection and privacy
 * ISO: International Standard Organization - independent non-governmental organization